Toward a Theory of Causation for Interpreting Neural Code Models: Step One: Modeling Causal Problem

+In the first pipeline step, assumptions about relationships among data are defined in a Structural Causal Model (SCM) similar to Fig.~\ref{fig:scm}.
+This SCM is later modified to compute the interventional distribution $p(Y|do(T))$ in step two.
+Causal assumptions must be made explicit in the graph, which entails defining the interventions $T$ (\ie binary: buggy/non-buggy, discrete: layer modifications, {continuous: syntactic differences}), potential outcomes $Y$ (\ie Cross-Entropy or NTPs performance), and the confounders (or common causes) $Z$.
+For all SCMs proposed in this study, we assumed that confounders are SE quality metrics since they have the potential to influence models' code predictions, \ie a \nlm may be influenced by more or less for loops, as well as influence interventions, \ie more code is correlated with more bugs \cite{4027145}.

+{Before interpreting the prediction performance of a given Neural Code Model (\nlm) using causal explanations, we introduce the formalism of a \nlm as defined below. \begin{definition} \textbf{Neural Code Model (\nlm)}: A \nlm is a probability distribution $P(w_t | w_1, w_2, \ldots, w_{t-1})$ in which the output $w_t$ at time step $t$, given the input sequence $(w_1,w_2,..,w_{t-1})$, is inferred through the conditional probability $ P(w_t | h_t)$ \cite{Raychev2014CodeCW,White:MSR15}.
+The hidden state $h_t$ encapsulates the properties of the preceding context.
+The training corpora of \nlms primarily contain source code.
+Consequently, input sequences are split into subwords of code (\ie tokens $w$ from a vocabulary $\mathcal{V}$).
+Furthermore, \nlms are typically pre-trained for code generation, and fine-tuned to perform specific SE downstream tasks such as code summarization, test case generation, and bug fixing. \end{definition} }

+The following example showcases a practical scenario in which code predictions can be causally explained by SE-based interventions on program repair.

-\begin{exmp} Consider a Bayesian network created to explain the performance of a given \nlm, represented as an arrow that links buggy input code to model performance $Buggy\to Perf$.
-The variables $Buggy$ and $Perf$ are dependent, both variables embody a \textit{program repair intervention}.
-Therefore, if we want to define the joint distribution $p(Buggy,Perf)$ to represent the network, we must specify by Bayes' rule using the prior $p(Buggy)$ and the conditional probability $p(Perf|Buggy)$.
-Nonetheless, such a joint distribution can be computed as well in the opposite direction $Perf\to Buggy$ using the same Bayes' rule for a prior $p(Perf)$ and conditional $p(Buggy|Perf)$.
-The fact that the joint distribution can be represented with both networks is non-intuitive since we know from experience and software understanding that the model performance cannot give rise to a bug in the original input.
+\begin{exmp} Consider a Bayesian network created to explain code predictions of a given \nlm, depicted as an arrow that links buggy input code to the model's accuracy $Buggy\to Acc$.
+Accuracy is a measure of agreement between current vs. expected predictions.
+We can use accuracy as a measure that contains and represents information about code predictions.
+The variables $Buggy$ and $Acc$ are dependent.
+These variables embody a \textit{program repair intervention}.
+Therefore, if we want to define the joint distribution $p(Buggy,Acc)$ to represent the network, we must specify by Bayes' rule using the prior $p(Buggy)$ and the conditional probability $p(Acc|Buggy)$.
+However, this joint distribution can be computed in the opposite direction $Acc\to Buggy$ using the same Bayes' rule for a prior $p(Acc)$ and conditional $p(Buggy|Acc)$.
+The fact that the joint distribution can be represented with both networks is non-intuitive since we know from experience that the model performance cannot give rise to a bug in the original input.
 In other words, the relationship between these variables is asymmetric or \textit{causal}.
-Hence, we expect that buggy snippets affect the performance of \nlms, not the other way around. \end{exmp}
+Hence, we expect that buggy snippets affect the prediction performance of \nlms, not the other way around. \end{exmp}